DeadEyeIndia/verlynk-backend/README.md

 - The API handles errors gracefully and provides informative error messages.
 - Input data is validated to ensure consistency and prevent potential errors.

+## Bonus

+List of additional functionalities added to Blog Post

+1. Implemented pagination for the blog post ist.
+2. Added rate limiter to prevent abuse of the API.